andrewhowdencom/website/site/content/resume.md

 and I have been faking it ever since.

 ## Competencies
+If you're curious about the level of knowledge I have, check out [my notes](https://docs.littleman.co/).
+They're visible as they're nicer to read that way, and since it's deployed by Travis CI onto Kubernetes, updating them is effortless.

 ### Languages
 I'm pretty sure I could hack around in another language reasonably quickly; it